mongodb/specifications/source/auth/auth.md

 #### [MongoCredential](#mongocredential) Properties

-- username\
-  MAY be specified.
+- username<br> MAY be specified.
 The non-sensitive AWS access key.

-- source\
-  MUST be "$external".
+- source<br> MUST be "$external".
 Defaults to `$external`.

-- password\
-  MAY be specified.
+- password<b> MAY be specified.
 The sensitive AWS secret key.

-- mechanism\
-  MUST be "MONGODB-AWS"
+- mechanism<br> MUST be "MONGODB-AWS"

 - mechanism_properties

-  - AWS_SESSION_TOKEN\
-    Drivers MUST allow the user to specify an AWS session token for authentication with temporary credentials.
+  - AWS_SESSION_TOKEN<br> Drivers MUST allow the user to specify an AWS session token for authentication with temporary credentials.

 #### Obtaining Credentials